rials13/Linux-Hypervisor/README.md

 **Step 1: Enabling IOMMU**
 - in /etc/default/grub GRUB_CMDLINE_LINUX_DEFAULT add ```intel_iommu=on iommu=pt```
 - Update grub ```sudo update-grub```
-- in a file called ```iommu.sh```copy and paste from TODO:LINK TO PASSTHROUGH POST GITHUB FOR IOMMU.SH
+- in a file called ```iommu.sh```copy and paste from https://github.com/PassthroughPOST/Example-OSX-Virt-Manager/blob/master/iommu.sh

 - Run it to check for IOMMU Groups ```./iommu.sh```
   - Record the GPU (and HDMI Audio) and USB card to Passthrough. example: ```10de:13c2``` from the GTX 970